OpenXAI: Towards a Transparent Evaluation of Model Explanations: Benchmarking Analysis

-In response to the reviewer’s comment about the lack of diversity in the domains we consider, we included two new datasets from the healthcare domain and benchmarked state-of-the-art explanation methods on these datasets as well.
-More specifically, we included the Pima-Indians Diabetes~\citep{smith1988using} and Framingham heart study~\citep{Framingh21} datasets both of which have been utilized in recent XAI research.
-New results with these datasets are included in Section E.5 in the Appendix.
-We observe similar insights with these new datasets as well.
-We find that explanations constructed by SmoothGrad are on average more faithful (see Tables ~\ref{tab:gt_faith_pima_lr}-\ref{tab:pred_faith_pima_ann} in Appendix) and outperform other feature-attribution methods on the Prediction Gap on Unimportant feature perturbation (PGU) metric.
-The stability results of various explanation methods for logistic regression and neural network models are shown in Tables~\ref{tab:gt_faith_pima_lr}-\ref{tab:gt_faith_fram_lr} and Tables~\ref{tab:pred_faith_fram_ann},\ref{tab:pred_faith_pima_ann} respectively in the Appendix.
-For logistic regression models, we do not find consistent trends across both the new datasets.
-On the other hand, in the case of neural network models, we observe that SmoothGrad, on average, outperforms other feature attribution methods on relative representation stability (RRS) and output stability (ROS) metrics.
+We include two new datasets from the healthcare domain and benchmark state-of-the-art explanation methods on these datasets.
+More specifically, we include the \textbf{Pima-Indians Diabetes}~\citep{smith1988using} and \textbf{Framingham Heart Study}~\citep{Framingh21} datasets both of which have been utilized in recent XAI research.
+New results with these datasets are shown below.
+We observe similar insights with these new datasets: predictive faithfulness results are shown in Tables ~\ref{tab:pima_faith_lr}-\ref{tab:heart_faith_ann} below); stability results are shown in Tables~\ref{tab:pima_stab_lr}-\ref{tab:heart_stab_ann} below.